Creating Modules

 Important

 Nushell on Windows supports both forward-slashes and back-slashes as the path separator.
-However, to ensure that they work on all platforms, using only the forward-slash /
+However, to ensure that they work on all platforms, using only the forward-slash / in your modules is highly recommended.

 Additional Examples